Proposify logo Proposify logo

 What is a sales contract?

-A sales contract is a legal agreement between a company and its customer that spells out the pricing, scope of work, and service terms.
+A sales contract is a legal agreement between a buyer and seller that outlines what is being sold, the price, payment terms, and each party’s responsibilities.
 A good sales contract establishes the offering while setting prices and specifying the terms of the agreement.

 Types of sales contracts